 - Good financial habits take time to develop.
 Generally speaking, young adults are more likely to make irresponsible financial decisions that will negatively affect their credit scores.

-What About The Average Credit Score by Province?
+What About The Average Credit Score By Province?

-Since the health of your credit is tied to the overall health of your finances, it makes sense that there is at the very least a small correlation between the province you live in and your credit score.
+Since the health of your credit can be tied to the overall health of your finances, it makes sense that there is at the very least a small correlation between the province you live in and your credit score.
 Certain provinces or territories offer Canadians more financial opportunities or more financial hurdles, all of which can have an effect on your credit score.
 Some of these opportunities or hurdles could be:

 - Job opportunities